SpinalHDL/SpinalDoc/spinal/examples/vga.md

 }
 ```

-But this not a very good way to specify it, because it's redondante for Vertical and Horizontal timings.
+But this not a very good way to specify it, because it's redundant for Vertical and Horizontal timings.

 Let's write it by a clearer way :